 - It’s ready in only 25 minutes.
 (Yeah!)

 - Each serving contains a mere 2.8g net carbs.

-Ingredients Needed to Make Keto Chicken Fried Rice
+Ingredients Needed to Make Keto Cauliflower Fried Rice with Chicken

 Ingredient quantities are located in the recipe card at the end of the post.

-Here is what you’ll need to make this tasty low carb Chicken Fried Rice:
+Here is what you’ll need to make this tasty low carb Keto Chicken Fried Rice: